Edfreded/DataScienceDashboard/readme.md

 - Use parent-child naming conventions for easy reading
 - Call the orchestrator in `App.py` main() method (entry point)

+See test files as an example for structure or where to start

 ## Data Flow (Not yet implemented)
 1. Data loaded into Postgres (raw → cleaned)
 2. Extract queries tables